Research Projects: AEC WorldBeat Exhibit

 WorldBeat is an interactive, computer-based exhibit about computers and music.
 It demonstrates how computers can help you playing, improvising, composing, conducting, listening to, and learning about music.

-You can find WorldBeat in the Ars Electronica Center (AEC), an exciting technology museum of the future.
-It opened its doors to the public in September 1996, in the heart of Linz, the capital of Upper Austria.
-The AEC shows how information technology will change the way we live, work, communicate, and relax in the next century.
-It is also new home to the renowned annual Ars Electronica Festival.
+WorldBeat was designed and installed as a permanent exhibit for the Ars Electronica Center (AEC), a "technology museum of the future" in Upper Austria's capital Linz.
+The AEC opened its doors to the public in September 1996.
+The AEC shows how information technology changes the way we live, work, communicate, and relax.
+It also became the new home of the renowned annual Ars Electronica Festival.

-The WorldBeat exhibit is located on the AEC's second floor, called KnowledgeNet.
-This floor contains a number of interesting exhibits that all deal with future ways of computer-supported learning and working.
+The WorldBeat exhibit was located on the AEC's second floor called KnowledgeNet.
+This floor contained a number of exhibits dealing with future ways of computer-supported learning and working.

 More information